sbrzt/castelli/README.md

-# Castelli Data Analysis
+# Castelli Data Management

 ## Description

-Data analysis for Emilia-Romagna Castles project.
+Data management for Emilia-Romagna Castles project.

 The repository is organized as follows:
 * the `analysis` folder contains a set of Jupyter Notebooks used to examine and visualize the data, as well as to draw conclusions and/or questions about the data and what to do with it.